yunfeiluo/Autonomous-Stock-Trading/README.md

 ### Main file
 - run.py is the main file for running the training and testing pipeline with methods of deep q-learning, deep SARSA, and policy gradient.
 Un-comment the plot scripts to produce the figures of interest.
 - The stock that is used for running the pipeline can be set in data_preprocessing.py
+- The data being used in experiments is in stored_data.pkl